allenJynRoyston/ngImgForce/README.md

 bower install ngImgForce
 </code>

 Ensure you link it correctly in your HTML
   <script src="./js/ng-img-force.js"></script>
   <link rel='stylesheet' type="text/css" href="css/ng-img-force.css">

 And add it as a module for your app: var app = angular.module('myApp', ['ngImgForce']);

-And add this chunk of code in your controller to handle the image upload:
+And add this chunk of code in your controller to handle the image upload: app.controller('testController', ['$scope', function($scope) {
       $scope.myImage='';
       $scope.myCroppedImage='';